aleksey-golovanov/markov-knuth/README.md

-# markov-knuth
+# A variation of a Markov algorithm

-A variation of a Markov algorithm
+From 'The Art of Computer Programming'